jaoteo/mixtum/README.md

 AA, C1 and C2 (and eventually C3), in the 2-way (eventually 3-way) case.
 All the subsequent lines are the labels of the Auxiliary populations to be used, one per line.
 This driver file is provided by the user.
+The zip file contains all *.dat files, including an instance of the triad [4] (truncated to 10.000 SNPs) and the selectedPopulations.dat file.

 There are 4 Fortran codes: